tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 These gloves feature sapphire-encrusted metal plates.
-When you miss with a daily spell that has a miss effect, the spell instead has no effect and you regain it at the end of the battle.
+When you miss with a full recovery spell that has a miss effect, the spell instead has no effect and you regain it at the end of the battle.

 **Quirk:** Dismissive of non-magic users.